diegomeire/ObjectDimensioner/README.md

 # Object Dimensioner
 Object Dimensioner implemented on iOS with OpenCV.
 With this utility you can measure any object using image processing.
+This app works on three steps:
+1- Subsitute a background color with white (chrome key) 2- Find the contours of object on the screen
+3- Given the dimensions of an known object it will calculate the dimensions of another

 ## Installation